Automattic/jetpack/readme.txt

 The [changelog](http://svn.wp-plugins.org/wp-super-cache/trunk/Changelog.txt) is a good place to start if you want to know what has changed since you last downloaded the plugin.

+Interested in translating WP Super Cache to your language?
+Grab the [development version](http://downloads.wordpress.org/plugin/wp-super-cache.zip) where you will find an up to date wp-super-cache.pot.
+Send any translation files to donncha @ ocaoimh.ie and thank you!

 == Upgrade Notice ==

 = 0.9.9.6 =